cmu-delphi/delphi-epidata/docs/api/covidcast-signals/google-survey.md

 ## Overview

-Our data source is based on Google-run symptom surveys through publisher websites, their Opinions Reward app, and similar applications.
+This data source is based on symptom surveys which we run using a Google platform that includes publisher websites, their Opinions Reward app, and similar applications.
 Respondents can opt to skip the survey and complete a different one if they prefer not to answer.
 The survey is just one question long, and asks "Do you know someone in your community who is sick (fever, along with cough, or shortness of breath, or difficulty